Ubaid-ur-Rahman/European_Traffic_Signs/README.md

 # Traffic Sign Dataset Combined

-This repository contains a compiled dataset of traffic signs, created by merging well-known public datasets to enhance the number of classes and total images, thereby improving model robustness and precision.
+This repository contains a compiled dataset of traffic signs, created by merging and joining well-known public datasets to enhance the number of classes and total images, thereby improving model robustness and precision.
 The datasets used in this compilation are as follows:

 1. **German Traffic Sign Recognition Dataset (GTSRB)**: [1]
 2. **Belgian Traffic Sign Dataset (BTSD)**: [2]